microsoft/Pyjion/README.md

 ### Run BuildDeps.cmd

-This will build CoreCLR and Python.
+This will build CoreCLR and Python (the Python build might fail for you based upon external dependency issues...)

 ### Running
 Copy the build Pyjion\x64\Debug\pyjit.dll or Pyjion\x64\Release\pyjit.dll
 Launch python_d.exe or python.exe